 Style your lehenga with a jacket:

 This is something that never goes out of trend.
 Style your layered lehenga skirt with an elaborate jacket.
-This simple addition to the outfit will massively uplift your business in ways you didn't know was possible.
+This simple addition to the outfit will massively uplift your business in ways you didn't know were possible.
 Remember that this idea is contemporary and works exceptionally well for bridal lehengas.
 Wearing a transparent jacket with intricate embroidery is another way to demonstrate your fascinating side.
 Wearing a coat that contrasts with your lehenga suit allows you to verify your strong sense of uniqueness.

 Final word: